MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

     - [Mobile device management](https://docs.microsoft.com/microsoft-store/configure-mdm-provider-microsoft-store-for-business)

-For information about opening and signing in to the PC application after installing it, see the [authoring guide](authoring-overview.md).

 ## What's next?

 When you're done with this step, go to [Step 4: Set up Guides Analytics reports](setup-step-four.md).